Mariano Rivera: Politics

 Rivera is a supporter of Israel as a Jewish state.
 In 2013, the New York Board of Rabbis (NYBR) named him their "Man of the Year".
 The organization helped facilitate trips to Israel in 2015 and 2018 in which Rivera participated.
 The latter trip included a visit to Michve Alon, an Israel Defense Forces base, that was arranged by Friends of the Israel Defense Forces.
 Rivera attended the Christians United for Israel conference in July 2019.

-Rivera served on the Opioid and Drug Abuse Commission formed by US President Donald Trump in March 2017.
+Rivera served on the Opioid and Drug Abuse Commission formed by US president Donald Trump in March 2017.
 The following May, Rivera was nominated to co-chair the President's Council on Sports, Fitness, and Nutrition.
 He was appointed to a second two-year term on the council in December 2020.
-He was removed from the co-chair position in April 2022, but remains a member of the council.
+He continued as a co-chair until 2022, when President Joe Biden appointed new co-chairs, but continued to serve as member of the council.
+Rivera was once again named to the council in 2025 for Trump's second presidency.

 In August 2018, he co-hosted a fundraiser dinner for the America First Action PAC with Donald Trump Jr. and Kimberly Guilfoyle.
-In response to a Daily Beast article criticizing his politics, Rivera defended himself and affirmed his support for President Trump, saying: "I respect him, I respect what he does.
+In response to a Daily Beast article in July 2019 that labeled his politics "far-right", Rivera defended himself and affirmed his support for President Trump, saying: "I respect him, I respect what he does.
 I believe that he's doing the best for the United States of America."
 Rivera said that their friendship predated Trump's presidency and that he would not "turn [his] back on [Trump]".
+Rivera continued to support Trump into 2024, endorsing him prior to that year's presidential election.